 5. Accept your offer and enrol

-If you are successful in securing a direct offer with us, congratulations!
-If you apply through QTAC or UAC, you will be sent a 'Notice of Offer' and all you need to do is accept the offer and enrol at Griffith by the due date as per the instructions in your offer letter.
+If you are successful in receiving an offer through QTAC or UAC , you will be sent a 'Notice of Offer' and all you need to do is accept the offer and enrol at Griffith by the due date as per the instructions in your offer letter.
 Griffith will send you enrolment information separately.

 Some degrees recommend you begin with foundation knowledge in certain subjects